pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ![optimistic-ddl-example-6](/media/optimistic-ddl-example-6.png)

-Then the downstream will receive the DML statement from `tbl00` and `tbl02` with the `Name` column, so this column is not immediately dropped.
+Then the downstream will receive the DML statements from `tbl00` and `tbl02` with the `Name` column, so this column is not immediately dropped.

 In the same way, all DML statements can still be replicated to the downstream: